-Displays distinct microscopic features, including conidia that are hyaline to dark brown, oval to cylindrical, and may have smooth or slightly rough walls.
-The mycelium comprises septate hyphae that are darklv pigmented. thick-walled. and occasionally branched.
-Ascomatal structures may also be present, varying in shape and often embedded in the substrate. microscopic Exhibits distinct including oval to cylindrical conidia that are aurantiacum darkly pigmented and may have smooth or slightly rough surfaces, often produced in chains.
-The mycelium comprises septate hyphae that are typically hyaline to light thin-walled. and mav brown. exhibit branching.
+displays distinct microscopic features, including conidia that are hyaline to dark brown, oval to cylindrical, and may have smooth or slightly rough walls.
+The mycelium comprises septate hyphae that are darkly pigmented, thick-walled, occasionally branched.
+Ascomatal and structures may also be present, varying in shape and often embedded in the substrate.

+distinct Exhibits microscopic including oval to cylindrical conidia that are aurantiacum darkly pigmented and may have smooth or slightly rough surfaces, often produced in chains.
+The mycelium comprises septate hyphae that are typically hyaline to light brown, thin-walled, and may exhibit branching.
 Ascomatal structures can also be present, varying in shape and often embedded in the substrate.

-Microsporum canis
+canis